jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > Correlation can be written as *r*.<br> ⬜ If `x` and `y` are
 > negatively correlated, values of `y` decrease as values of `x`
 > increase.<br> ✅ Correlation cannot be 0.<br>

+Spot on!
+When correlation is 0, that means there is no relationship between two variables and the points appear to be randomly scattered.

 ## Relationships between variables